donghui1119/BEN_Hormones/README.md

-# The Relationships of Resting-state Brain Entropy (BEN), Ovarian Hormones and Behavioral Inhibition and Activation Systems (BIS/BAS)
+# The Relationships of Resting-state Brain Entropy (BEN), Ovarian Hormones, and Behavioral Inhibition and Activation Systems (BIS/BAS)

 This project investigated the relationships among resting-state brain entropy (BEN), ovarian hormones, and the Behavioral Inhibition and Activation Systems (BIS/BAS).
 Our key findings are as follows: